 Who needs to send a Pennsylvania Notice of Furnishing on private projects?

 Generally, preliminary notices aren’t required on private projects in Pennsylvania.
-However, if the project is “searchable” (overall project cost of $1.5M or more) and the property owner chose to file a Notice of Commencement, then any claimant who didn’t contract directly with the property owner is required to send a Notice of Commencement.
+However, if the project is “searchable” (overall project cost of $1.5M or more) and the property owner chose to file a Notice of Commencement, then any claimant who didn’t contract directly with the property owner is required to send a Notice of Furnishing.

 Notice of Intent to Lien: Additionally, lien claimants without a contract directly with the owner must provide the property owner (or owner’s agent) with a formal Notice of Intent to File a Lien.
 Further discussion here: Pennsylvania Notice of Intent to Lien Guide and FAQs.